benjaminulmer/benjaminulmer.github.io/_projects/3dwind.md

 ## Overview
 This unnamed application was a prototype for creating multiscale visualizations of 3D vector Earth data using streamlines.
-The visualization tool was created as a course project for _CPSC 615: Computational Techniques for Graphics and Visualization_, which I took in the second year of my Master's degree.
+I created the visualization tool as a course project for _CPSC 615: Computational Techniques for Graphics and Visualization_, which I took in the second year of my Master's degree.
 As a prototype, I chose to focus on visualizing wind data for purposes of the project.

 The application was developed in C++ and OpenGL; Eigen3 and Dear ImGui were used for linear algebra and GUI widgets, respectively.